Calibration in Thermometric Analysis: A Comprehensive Guide

 Data Analysis

-The data from thermometric analysis experiments can be used to obtain information about the thermal properties of the sample.
-This information can include:
+Data from thermometric analysis experiments provide information on the thermal properties of the sample, including:

 Applications